spaceninja/spaceninja.com/src/blog/2017/pointing-and-shouting-your-way-to-better-code.md

 feature_image: feature/pointing-and-calling.jpg
 feature_source: https://commons.wikimedia.org/w/index.php?curid=10632684
 feature_credit: SoHome Jacaranda Lilau
+excerpt: "Time and again we turn to the Japanese for inspiration to improve process and efficiency.
+Toyota's lean manufacturing processes gave us the concept of kaizen (continuous improvement), as well as the..."
 ---

 Time and again we turn to the Japanese for inspiration to improve process and efficiency.
 Toyota's [lean manufacturing](https://en.wikipedia.org/wiki/Lean_manufacturing) processes gave us the concept of [_kaizen_](https://en.wikipedia.org/wiki/Kaizen) (continuous improvement), as well as the [_kanban_](https://en.wikipedia.org/wiki/Kanban) scheduling system, both of which have dramatically influenced modern software practices.
 It's only natural that the newest method taking Silicon Valley by storm is [_shisa kanko_](https://en.wikipedia.org/wiki/Pointing_and_calling) (pointing and calling), an occupational safety technique created by Japanese train drivers in the early 1900s.